pshong79/playwright_saucedemo/README.md

 * Checkout

 Similarly, before and after execution of these tests, each test logs in as `visual_user` and logs out of the application, respectively.
+To create your own expected snapshots, delete the files in the `visual_user.spec.js-snapshots` folder and follow the instructions in the
 * Visual testing of inventory page